openblockchains/awesome-blockchains/bitcoin_proof_of_work.rb/README.md

 Try the script at your computer.
 What's your hash rate today?

-Trivia Quiz: What's the (advertised) hash rate/s for an ASIC (Application-specific integrated circuit) AntMiner S9 sold by Bitmain for US$ 2,400?
+Trivia Quiz: What's the (advertised) hash rate/s for the ASIC (Application-specific integrated circuit) AntMiner S9 sold by Bitmain for US$ 2,400?

 - (A) 14,000,000 hashes/second